getify/You-Dont-Know-JS/es6 & beyond/ch7.md

 ### `Symbol.iterator`

-In Chapters 2 and 3, we introduced and used the `Symbol.iterator` value, automatically used by `...` spreads and `for..of` loops.
-We also saw `Symbol.iterator` as defined on the new ES6 collections as defined in Chapter 5.
+In Chapters 2 and 3, we introduced and used the `@@iterator` symbol, automatically used by `...` spreads and `for..of` loops.
+We also saw `@@iterator` as defined on the new ES6 collections as defined in Chapter 5.

 `Symbol.iterator` represents the special location (property) on any object where the language mechanisms automatically look to find a method that will construct an iterator instance for consuming that object's values.
 Many objects come with a default one defined.